vue-interface/vue-interface/README.md

 ## Developing

-To start developing in the mono repo run the following commands. `pnpm install` only needs to be ran once.
+To start developing in the mono repo run the following commands. `pnpm install` should be ran the first time, after anything package.json updates or when adding another submodule.

 ```bash
 pnpm install